mpyw/cowitter/tutorial/02-example_application_for_your_own_personal_use.md

-# 02: Example application for your own personal use
+# 02: Example: Application for your own personal use

 ## Commandline application example

+Tweet 🍣 from your terminal.

 1. Create the file `tweet.php` to open your editor.
 2. Write down the following code to save.